++++``````````````````````` What did Tulsi dasa Goswami actually write?

 Artist’s rendition of Tulsi dasa Goswami.

-April 12, 1969: On this date in history, Bhaktivedanta Swami Prabhupada teaches his disciples the verses written by the Vaishnava poet-saint Tulsi dasa Goswami (1532-1623), “A drum, an idiot, a sudra, a dog, and a woman are all eligible for a beating.”
+April 12, 1969: On this date in history, Bhaktivedanta Swami Prabhupada teaches his disciples the verses allegedly written by the Vaishnava poet-saint Tulsi dasa Goswami (c.
+1511-1623), “A drum, an idiot, a sudra, a dog, and a woman are all eligible for a beating.”
 Prabhupada compares a woman to a dog.
 “If you become lenient, then she will be troublesome. . . .
 The husband beats, and she is tamed (laughter).”

 Tulsi dasa Goswami was a great poet, known as an incarnation of Valmiki.
 He wrote thousands of verses.
 A thoughtful reader might wonder, “Why did Bhaktivedanta Swami Prabhupada choose this one particular verse to teach his disciples, and not something less misogynistic from the great writings of Tulsi dasa Goswami?”